Buzatto/kokko_book/README.md

 =============

 Example boxes from Kokko's (2007) 'Modelling for Field Biologists and other interesting people' adapted for R. Most instructions lifted verbatim from the text.

+Currently up to chapter 2.

 Any mistakes, just let me know.
 I'll try to update chapters as we go!